 Not every tree that threatens a structure is a candidate for trimming.
 The decision between clearance maintenance and full removal depends on several factors that a qualified arborist should evaluate on site.

-- The tree’s structural form means that achieving adequate clearance requires removing more than 25 to 30 percent of the live crown, which compromises the tree’s health and long-term stability
+Removal is typically the appropriate decision when the tree’s structural form means that achieving adequate clearance requires removing more than 25 to 30 percent of the live crown — which compromises the tree’s health and long-term stability.

 Clearance maintenance is appropriate when the tree has good structural integrity, the species responds well to pruning, and meaningful clearance can be achieved without removing more than one-quarter of the crown.
 A well-maintained live oak or cedar elm that has been on a regular trimming schedule since it was young can coexist with nearby structures indefinitely.